RNLB Ruby and Arthur Reed II: Yacht Phaedra

 During the early hours of 29 September 1988 a gale with winds in force eight to nine had occurred.
 Caught in this gale where the husband and wife crew of the yacht Phaedra out of Whitby.
 The skipper had no idea of his position and with the help from power from a car battery had used his VHF radio to call for help to the coastguard.
 The coastguard using the transmission to gain a bearing for the Phaedra placed her as thirty miles north east of Cromer.
 The coastguard called out the Ruby and Arthur Reed and within seven minutes of the call she was underway.
 In the meantime Rig stand-by vessels Desirade, Stout Truck and Vulcan Service were attending the yacht and stood by as she drifted in the relentless weather conditions.
 To save time reaching the yacht coxswain Richard Davies decided to take the Ruby and Arthur Reed across sandbanks.
 The coxswain reported that the lifeboat had handled well in the broken waters above the banks and 20 to 25 ft waves had come aboard the lifeboats deck.
 At 2.30am the Ruby and Arthur Reed found the stricken yacht going round in circles with all sails set.
 At Davies request the sails were lowered and the yacht was taken into tow.
 The weather conditions made it impossible for the husband and wife to be taken off the yacht or for a lifeboatman to be put aboard.
 The decision was taken to tow the yacht in a southerly direction towards Bacton, a task that took the lifeboat seven hours.
 By 10am the lifeboat had towed the yacht to the lee of the land were conditions had improved.
 Now a crewman was put aboard the Phaedra and with increased speed the vessel was towed into Great Yarmouth by 12.30pm.
 The adverse conditions however, prevented the Ruby and Arthur Reed from returning to her station for several days.

 Award

-For this exceptional and difficult service the thanks of the Institution on Vellum was accorded to Coxswain Richard Davis.
+For this service the thanks of the Institution on Vellum was accorded to Coxswain Richard Davis.